staudenmeir/eloquent-param-limit-fix/README.md

 ## Usage

-Use the `ParamLimitFix` trait in the affected models:
+Use the `ParamLimitFix` trait in the affected parent models:

 ```php
 class User extends Model